 Fire is a serious potentially life-threatening matter, we all have a responsibility for the safety of the community.
 You actions or carelessness could put others at risk.

 Fire alarms are very sensitive and can be triggered by deodorant or hairspray, hair dryers or even steam from the shower.
 Keep your pod door closed while you are showering, and avoid using aerosols near the smoke detectors.
 Keep all fire doors close and do not leave a cooker unattended.
 Fire alarms will be tested on Monday afternoons, and will sound for 10 to 20 seconds.
 Outside of this - if the fire alarm is triggered – you must evacuate through the nearest safe fire exit.

 The Lodge will respond and will not silence the alarm until they are certain that there is no danger.
 Do not re-enter the building until the Porter or the Fire Brigade tell you it is safe to do so.

 We always have an overwhelming number of deliveries from Amazon and other companies at the beginning of term.
 This means a huge number of individual visits to the Lodge to collect items.
 If you need to order things from Amazon please do this before you arrive at LMH and bring them with you.
 During term time – instead of placing daily orders for things you need – try to save them up and place one order so that you can collect the items on one visit to the Lodge.
 Consider placing joint orders with others in your household so that things arrive in one box for one person, rather than six items for six individuals.

 All bikes in college must display a numbered bike tag collected from the Lodge.
 Bikes must not be left leaning against walls or railings, and must be locked in a bike shed.
-Bikes found outside of these locations will be removed without further warning.
+Bikes found outside of these locations will be removed without further warning and potentially clamped.